Achrefdjaber/MON_KNN/README.md

 # KNN Classifier

 This project implements a KNN (k-nearest neighbors) algorithm for data classification.
-It is written in Python and allows you to predict the class of an element based on its closest neighbors.
+It is written in Python and allows you to predict the class of an element based on its closest neighbors

 ## Table of Contents
 - [Description](#description)